unibas-tilics/tilics/articles/article-105-livelock.md

 <!-- BEGIN TITLE -->
-# Livelock
+# Oops!
+My Computer keeps freezing, Could it be a livelock?
 <!-- END TITLE -->

 <!-- BEGIN BODY -->
+Yes, It could be.
+A livelock is one of the reasons that might freeze your system.
+But, what is livelock?

-Suppose there are two gentlemen in front of each other in a narrow pathway and would like to pass to the other side.
-The first is on the right side and asks the other to move to the left so he can pass.
-At the same time, the second who is on the left side asks the first to move to the right.
-They move from right to left and from left to right, and then the same situation happens again, and they cannot pass.
-So, they repeat their questions and keep swaying in the narrow path without passing.
+Suppose two gentlemen facing each other in a narrow pathway and would like to pass to the other side as in picture.
+The first asks the second to move to the left, and at the same time, the second asks the first to move to the right.
+They move from right to left and from left to right, but the situation happens again, and they cannot move on.
+So, they repeat their requests and keep swaying in the passage without passing.

-This situation could happen in operating systems and is called livelocks.
-Really!?
-Yes, suppose you have two running processes A and B, and each holds a resource R1 and R2 respectively.
-A requires R2 to complete its job and B requires R1 to complete its job.
-A requested R2 from B, and at the same time, B requested R1 from A. So, they swap their resources.
-Now, each process has again only one resource and requests the other one.
-They will keep exchanging the resources without doing the computation.
+This situation could happen in operating systems as well.
+When process A holds resource R1 and requires resource R2 which is held by process B. They request the required resource from each other.
+Then, they exchange the resources and keep exchanging them without completing their tasks.
 <!-- END BODY -->